-Kathleen Gallagher serves as the District EL Teacher and Mirjana Tolj serves as the District EL Tutor.
+The District employs a teacher and tutor to assist EL families and students throughout the school year.
 They work directly with students who are identified as English Learners throughout the district and work hand in hand with classroom teachers and administrators to support and serve these students in and out of the classroom.
 They also assist the district in monitoring compliance with state and federal law regarding EL's and help to develop educational strategies and approaches to serve our students.